jby-link/jby-link.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My name is Boyou Jiang ("江博游" in Chinese).
+I am currently a Ph.D.
+Candidate at College of Electrical Engineering, Zhejiang University.
+My research interests include frequency constrained dispatch, optimization under uncertainy, operation and control of low-inertia power systems.